-Note: This function is not thread safe when used with operating system.
+Note This function is not thread safe when used with operating system.
 It must be called only once to setup memory regions

-- 1w [in] LwMEM instance.
-Set to NULL to use default instance - regions [in] Array of regions with address and its size.
-Regions must be in increasing order (start address) and must not overlap in-between.
-When len param is set to 0, regions array must contain last entry with NULL address and 0 length, indicating end of regions (similar to end of string)
+- [in] lw: LwMEM instance.
+Set to NULL to use default instance - [in] regions: Array of regions with address and its size.
+Regions must be in increasing order (start address) and must not overlap in-between - [in] len: Number of regions in array